FARM AND RURAL BUSINESS DEVELOPMENT

 ACCESS’s value chain research and development toolkit has been designed especially for rural producers of agricultural commodities and agri-entrepreneurs.
 It focuses particularly on market size and market linkage (for purchases of inputs as well as sales of outputs) in order to create incentives for investment and expansion.

 - Value chain financial product development

-- Farm and enterprise demonstrations
+- New farm and enterprise demonstrations

 - Business modeling